Raw blueberries before bed aid in sleep & weight loss

 Furthermore, too much added sugar at night may affect sleep quality and sleep onset latency.[3]

-Proper hydration is key for weight loss & quality sleep!
+Proper hydration is key for quality sleep!

-Also, raw blueberries hydrate the body better than tap water because they have electrolytes!
+Actually, raw blueberries hydrate the body better than tap water because they have electrolytes!

-Moreover, inadequate hydration increases the risk of short sleep duration.[4]
+Proper hydration is key for a good night’s sleep.
+Inadequate hydration increases the risk of short sleep duration.[4]

 So, it’s advised to eat lots of foods naturally high in water like fruits and drink at least 64 oz of water during the day.